SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Media features as well as feature features are specified in a (key: value) syntax (parentheses not optional) for feature features for (key: value), key is a property and value is a possible value.
 Media features that are range features can take a min- and a max- version of that feature to specify a range of acceptable values
-Level 4 media queries support a more intuitive syntax for range features using &lt;, &gt;, = etc.
+Level 4 media queries support a more intuitive syntax for range features using ‹, ›, = etc.
 Media featurs that are range features: color, resolution, height, width, aspect-ratio

 #### logical ops